haydenw2005/haydenw2005/README.md

 # Hey.
 I'm Hayden 👋

 As an undergraduate at Purdue University and a software engineer with over a year of hands-on, full-stack experience, I’ve worked on both front-end and back-end projects to develop robust web applications.
-Through my studies, I’ve also built a strong foundation in low-level systems programming and machine learning.
+Through my studies, I’ve also built a strong foundation in low-level systems programming and am currently learning machine learning.
 I’m always looking to learn something new and contribute to the meaningful projects that make a difference.

 ---